-Systems thinking is useful in managing resilience This has allowed us to adopt a systems thinking because it aims to improve understanding, and therefore approach and encourage collaboration across the management, by providing a holistic view of a complex business in responding to resilience challenges.
-Effective process, its constituent parts and the relationships both consideration of interdependencies is widely recognised within the system and with other systems.
-We defined as complex and challenging, so this demonstrates the and mapped 16 systems that cover all of our operational, leading nature of our approach.
-The 16 systems are financial and corporate activities.
-Interdependency summarised below and more detailed maps of each analysis was carried out to understand the connections system and their interdependencies can be found between these internal systems and their relationships in the appendix to this report, available at with the external systems in which we operate. www.yorkshirewater.com/resilience
+Systems thinking is useful in managing resilience because it aims to improve understanding, and therefore management, by providing a holistic view of a complex process, its constituent parts and the relationships both within the system and with other systems.
+We defined and mapped 16 systems that cover all of our operational, financial and corporate activities.
+Interdependency analysis was carried out to understand the connections between these internal systems and their relationships with the external systems in which we operate.